-Study the guidelines on your pump.
+- Study the guidelines on your pump.

-Maintain good hand hygiene and clean the pump before use.
+- Maintain good hand hygiene and clean the pump before use.

-Place the funnel on the breast, with the nipple centered into the flanges.
+- Place the funnel on the breast, with the nipple centered into the flanges.
 Lean forward and begin pumping.

-Set the pump to a slow speed and keep suction low.
+- Set the pump to a slow speed and keep the suction low.
 Understandably, one might think high suction and speed mean fast milk production.
 But instead, higher intensity leads to soreness and irritation.
 Remember, your baby sucks slowly, with a low suction, and this is what you should mimic when you pump.

-Run the pump for seven minutes.
+- Run the pump for seven minutes.
 Within this time, no milk may flow.
 There's no cause for alarm; it's normal.
 After that, the let-down happens when you feel milk flowing into the pump.

-Stop the pump for a minute to massage your breasts.
+- Stop the pump for a minute to massage your breasts.
 Begin from the armpit and work your way down to the nipple.
 Doing this allows the breast to take a breather and reset.

-Replace the pumps on your nipples and start it up for another seven minutes.
+- Replace the pumps on your nipples and start it up for another seven minutes.
 Collect your milk in a container and store it to keep it cool for your next feeding.

 The main ingredient in traditional nipple creams is lanolin.
-However, current varieties use different ingredients that are very moisturizing, such as olive oil, coconut oil, and Shea butter.
+However, current varieties use different ingredients that are very moisturizing, such as olive oil, coconut oil, and shea butter.
 If you go the traditional route, make sure your nipple cream uses medical-grade lanolin.
 Otherwise, any other lotion or cream could irritate your chest even further.